My very favourite genre.

-It feels like sacrilege but I’ve been clearing my dusty bookshelves.
+It feels like sacrilege but I’ve been clearing my dusty bookshelves, for the dust probably exacerbates my new-found adult asthma.

 Having decided I would need to live to be at least 650 to read them all, even if I wanted to, the collection (still) needs serious trimming.